Seelbach Hotel: Middle years

 In 1925, Louis Seelbach, president of the Seelbach Hotel Co., died.
 On April 1, 1926, Chicago-based businessman Abraham M. Liebling bought the hotel for approximately $2.5 million.
 In 1929, he sold the hotel to the Eppley Hotel Company for $2 million.
 Mr. Eppley, of Omaha, Nebraska, owned many hotels throughout the Midwest.
-He sold The Seelbach, along with his other properties, to Sheraton Hotels in 1956, as part of a $30 million deal.
+He sold the Seelbach, along with his other properties, to Sheraton Hotels in 1956, as part of a $30 million deal.
 This made the Seelbach part of the second largest hotel sale in US history at the time.
 The hotel became the Sheraton-Seelbach Hotel, but its name was soon shortened to just the Sheraton Hotel.
-Sheraton sold the hotel, along with seventeen other aging properties, to Gotham Hotels in 1968 and it regained its original name.
+Sheraton sold the hotel, along with seventeen other aging properties, to Gotham Hotels in 1968, and it regained its original name.
 Following a severe national economic slump, the hotel closed in July 1975, after the owners went bankrupt.

 Restoration and modern era

-In 1978, Louisville native and Hollywood television actor, Roger Davis, bought the Seelbach.
-Restoration work began in early 1979 and a grand re-opening was held on April 12, 1982.
-National Hotels Corporation, a subsidiary of Radisson Hotels and DoubleTree Hotels managed the hotel.
+In 1978, Louisville native and Hollywood television actor Roger Davis bought the Seelbach.
+Restoration work began in early 1979, and a grand re-opening was held on April 12, 1982.
+National Hotels Corporation, a subsidiary of Radisson Hotels and DoubleTree Hotels, managed the hotel.

 The Seelbach was sold to Medallion Hotels in 1990.
-In 1998, Cap Star Hotels (later MeriStar Hospitality Corp) bought the hotel from Medallion, along with five other properties, for $150 million, and it became The Seelbach Hilton.
+In 1998, Cap Star Hotels (later MeriStar Hospitality Corp) bought the hotel from Medallion, along with five other properties, for $150 million, and it became the Seelbach Hilton.

 The Blackstone Group purchased MeriStar's 57 hotels in 2006 for $2.6 billion.
 Blackstone sold the Seelbach in 2007 to a joint venture, with Interstate Hotels & Resorts holding 15 percent and Investcorp holding 85 percent.
-In 2009, the hotel was renovated, at a cost of $12 million.
+In 2009, the hotel was renovated at a cost of $12 million.
 In 2017, the hotel was sold to Columbus-based Rockbridge Capital.

 Impact on Louisville

-At the time of construction, little else existed in the area around 4th and Walnut Streets.
+At the time of construction, little else existed in the area around 4th and Walnut streets.
 When the Seelbach brothers proposed their project, the Mayor of Louisville said, "No one will come to a hotel so far away."
-Several others attempted to discourage building on property so far from the 'center' of Louisville.
-Since then, Louisville has expanded and the Seelbach Hotel has long been astride one of the city's booming shopping and business districts.
+Several others attempted to discourage building on property so far from the "center" of Louisville.
+Since then, Louisville has expanded, and the Seelbach Hotel has long been astride one of the city's booming shopping and business districts.
 Between the 1930s and 1960s, the Seelbach Hotel even anchored an area with Louisville's "best shops".
 Although it fell into disrepair for a period, today the area is again a bustling cultural and commercial center.
-The area surrounding the hotel is also filled with other large hotels in competition for the Louisville area guests.
+The area surrounding the hotel is filled with other large hotels in competition for the Louisville area guests.
 Not only has the city grown around the hotel, but more hotel owners were inspired to build in the same area after seeing the Seelbach's success.